Cinnamomum verum: Processing

-The trees grow as leafy bushes, usually reaching a maximum of 3 m in height.
+In cultivation, the trees are grown as leafy bushes, usually reaching a maximum of 3 m in height.
 They are first harvested at 3 years old and continue producing well for 40–50 years.
-Small side branches, 1.5–5 cm (0.5-2 in) in diameter, are removed from the trees.
+Small side branches, 1.5–5 cm in diameter, are removed from the trees.
 The outer bark is removed and processed into mulch.
-Twigs, leaves and berries (seeds) are crushed to make cinnamon oil, a less valuable byproduct.
+The twigs, leaves and berries (seeds) are crushed to make cinnamon oil, a less valuable byproduct.
 The inner bark of the branches is loosened by being rubbed with a brass rod.
-The bark is then split with a brass or stainless-steel knife and peeled off as intact as possible.
+The bark is then split with a brass or stainless steel knife and peeled off as intact as possible.
 Long, full 'quills' of cinnamon are more valuable than broken pieces.
 These quills are then dried over several days in the shade, then in darkness.
 All this work is done by hand by experienced workers; this is the most expensive part of producing cinnamon spice.
 Finally, the dried bark is cut into sticks or ground into powder for sale to consumers.